 Non-slippy, with a textured base, the long handle of this razor is extremely easy to hold even with the wet hands without fearing that you will accidentally drop it.

-Of course, the crucial thing are the blades, which are in this case exceptionally sharp but can make you cut yourself easily.
+Of course, the crucial thing is the blades, which are in this case exceptionally sharp but can make you cut yourself easily.

 However, their quality is not that great and they tend to rust quickly.
 This shouldn’t worry you as the cost of the replacement ones is a bargain deal, plus the used ones are recyclable.